MDSLab/s4t-lightning-rod/docs/ubuntu1404.md

 #Stack4Things Lightning-rod (standalone version) installation guide for Ubuntu 14.04

-We tested this procedure on a Ubuntu 14.04 within a LXD container on top of a Kubuntu 16.04 on 11th October 2016.
+We tested this procedure on a Ubuntu 14.04 within a LXD container on top of a Kubuntu 16.04.
 Everything needs to be run as root.

 ####Install dependencies via apt-get:
 ```